-You, Climax Molybdenum Marketing Company, are, and at all times relevant were, a domestic concern, organized under the laws of the United States and doing business in the State of Arizona.
+You, RHDC International, LLC (Houston), are, and at all times relevant were, a domestic concern, doing business in the State of Texas.
 As such, you are a United States person, as defined in Section 760.1(b) of the Regulations.